dolphinorg/pydolphin/README.md

 # note.

-=> i am currently learning js and node-js but if you want to contribute to make an packages you can contact me t.me/midnightmadwalk.
+=> i am currently learning js and node-js but if you want to contribute to make dolphin packages for them, you can contact me t.me/midnightmadwalk.
 => use it in any python web framework and report bug or contribute.